ttencate/curly/README.md

 The name was chosen by `aspell -l en dump master | grep ^c | shuf | less`.
 When `curly` came up in the results, it seemed only too appropriate: it starts with C, C is a curly-braces language, and it contains "URL" in the middle.

+The code is under the three-clause BSD license; see the file `LICENSE` for details.